ifsantos/ifsantos/README.md

 - 🤔 I’m looking for help with Containers, Cloud and DevOps
 - 💬 Ask me about Java, Design Patterns, REST, ShellScript, Python
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/ismael-fofonka)
 - 😄 Pronouns: "If you are a self-taught, embrace the pain.
-Not to have felt pain is have been human."
+Not to have felt pain is haven't been human."
 - ⚡ Fun fact: I :love: cycling :bike:

 ### Languages and Tools: